-- Use a non-abrasive cleaner for the bowl. - A light coating of a general-purpose marine lubricant on the pump rods and . slides will reduce friction of moving parts. - Use recommended deodorant and lubricant for the internal parts of the head. - Always flush the head completely to clear any waste from the bowl and/or lines to the waste tank.
+- Use a non-abrasive cleaner for the bowl. - A light coating of a general-purpose marine lubricant on the pump rods and slides will reduce friction of moving parts. - Use recommended deodorant and lubricant for the internal parts of the head. - Always flush the head completely to clear any waste from the bowl and/or lines to the waste tank.
 This can prevent odor and waste buildup in the lines.
-To reduce odors, pour and keep some fresh water in the bowl after flushing.
+To reduce odors, pour and keep some fresh water in the bowl after flushing. - If odor is a problem, add an RV deodorizer to the holding tank in accordance with the manufacturer's instructions.